 Summary results of ICMA surveys are available here.

-- Are developed using content experts and practitioners.
+- Are developed with input from content experts and practitioners,

 - Are reviewed for internal consistency and logic,

 - Are pretested among local government officials.

 Recently completed surveys include: